muj-i/square_ghost/README.md

 ### Installation

-Follow these steps to run the Progress Pal Application:
+Follow these steps to run the Square Ghost Application:

 1. Clone this repository to your local machine: